alekhyacla/yearplan-2020/README.md

 Further to these courses I am also planning to apply for [Masters of Computer and Information Technology]( https://www.coursera.org/degrees/mcit-penn) offered by University of Pennsylvania.
 It is an online degree available on Coursera

 If anyone has any better ideas, they are most welcome.
+Please add them under issues tab or raise a PR.

 Also let me know your thoughts on the above.